The Story of the Pebble

 [microcrystalline variety of quartz - SiO2]

-Geology - Jasper is impure variety of silica, usually red in colour due to presence of iron impurities, but might be found in yellow, brown, and green colours too.
+Geology - Jasper is an impure variety of silica, usually red in colour due to presence of iron impurities, but might be found in yellow, brown, and green colours too.
 The mineral breaks with a smooth surface and is used for ornamentation and as a gemstone.
 Very often is referred as a semi-precious stone.
-The beaches of Tralee Bay are abundant in red jasper that has derived from the red sandstones and conglomerates of the Slieve Mish Mountains and Kerry Head cliffs.
-Once eroded from its original place, were move around by glaciers and polished by the force of waves and other glacial material.
+The beaches of Tralee Bay are abundant in red jasper derived from the red sandstones and conglomerates of the Slieve Mish Mountains and Kerry Head cliffs.
+Once eroded from their source, they were moved around and polished by glaciers, deposited on beaches, then further polished by the force of waves.

 (left) Jasper-Agate pebble from Kilfenora, (middle) Jasper cobble from Fenit Beach, (right) Part of red conglomerate derived from the Slieve Mish and Bandon Mountains